 As Australia’s leading authority on breastfeeding, ABA supports, educates and advocates for a breastfeeding inclusive society.

-The Australian Breastfeeding Association is Australia's peak information, education and support service on breastfeeding.
+The Australian Breastfeeding Association is Australia's peak body for breastfeeding information, education and support.

 Through the provision of practical mother-to-mother peer support, up-to-date and evidence-based information and continuing education for health care workers, ABA helps hundreds of thousands of families each year on their breastfeeding journey.